HIMSA provides Noah in two main versions. The version of Noah you use or plan to use will greatly impact this topic.

 Does the Noah application have any tools for database backup and recovery?Yes

-What is the backup responsibility if using Microsoft SQL Server?The location supports SQL Server
+What is the backup responsibility if using Microsoft SQL Server?Locations utilizing SQL Server are responsible for backing up their Noah database on the SQL server.

 Antivirus